 - It can take time to find the right bike in the right size.
 Especially if you are limited in how far you can travel to pick one up.

 - You can end up with stolen or ‘fake’ bikes (frames claiming to be of a well-known brand but made with much cheaper parts).
 If it seems too good to be true then take extra care.

-- Be really clear on what you’re looking for. ie ‘New Carbon Forks’ would make me wonder what happened to the old ones.
-Were they damaged in a crash, and if so what potential issues could there be with the rest of the frame?
+- Be really clear on what you’re looking for.
+For example, ‘new carbon forks’ would make me wonder what happened to the old ones: were they damaged in a crash?
+And if so what potential issues could there be with the rest of the frame?
 Make sure you read into the information available and ask questions before you commit to a purchase.

 - Sometimes the price may not lead to long term value.

 4b.
 Buying a bicycle – key questions to ask

 Now you’re clear on what you want to buy and where to get it from it’s time to arm yourself with some key questions.